pfheatwole/thesis/source/foil_geometry.rst

 [[This "general equation" is an explicit, mathematical representation of the basic/standard approach to wing modeling used by most tools.
 It's general, but unwieldy.
-The real magic happens when I decompose `r_LE/O`; that's the part that introduces the flexibility that enables simplified parametric functions.
+The real magic happens when I decompose `r_LE/O` so it can be specified using an arbitrary reference point; that's the part that introduces the flexibility that enables simplified parametric functions.

 Important to recognize that my parametrization is simply a convenient way to define these general variables; you could use my parametrization in existing